turtacn/alameda-1/design/crd_alamedascaler.md

 - Field: selector
   - type: LabelSelector
   - description: This follows the _LabelSelector_ definition in [Kubernetes API Reference](https://kubernetes.io/docs/reference/#api-reference) except that Alameda only processes the `matchLabels` field of `LabelSelector`.
+- Field: rollingUpdate
+  - type: RollingUpdateStrategy
+  - description: Spec of strategy while doing rolling update.

+### RollingUpdateStrategy

+- Field: maxUnavailablePercentage
+  - type: number
+  - format: double
+  - description: Set the maximum percentage of unavailable pods that can be tolerable during rolling update.
+Alameda-Evictioner will keep at least ((spec.replicas) * (100 - maxUnavailablePercentage)/100) of pods in running in Deployments and DeploymentConfig to prevent service offline.